rdejana/MachineLearning/homeworks/HW.md

 ### Conclusion
-9. What is quanization?
-What is effect on classification?
+9. In your own words, what is quanization?
+What is effect on peformance and accuracy?
 10. In your option, which framework was best?
 Why?

 ## What to submit
 - Your answers to all questions